 - Chekhov's Gunman: In "Clock Tower", Skeletons with Guns are mentioned by Jon in a list of Halloween costumes, but they show up again at the end of the video once Jon has killed Scissorman.

 - Clingy Macguffin: Jacques tries to destroy the Banjo-Kazooie: Nuts and Bolts cartridge and Mind Wipe Jon (this kind of thing has worked on games before), but the pieces re-form when Jon tries to play the original Banjo-Kazooie.
 Jon has to tie the entire game to a rock and toss it into the ocean to get rid of it for good.

 - Cloudcuckoolander: Every single episode will have you wondering if Jon is cuckoo for Cocoa Puffs.

-- Cluster F-Bomb: When Malkovich offered to take calls from viewers on Malkovich's Gaming Guilty Pleasures, all but one of the callers replied with a simple "Fuck you."
-The one who didn't asked him a valid question, but followed it with an inquiry about his mother having a penis.
+- Cluster F-Bomb: When Malkovich offered to take calls from viewers on Malkovich's Gaming Guilty Pleasures, one caller said, "Fuck fucking fuck."

 - Comically Missing the Point: